Erenussocrates/My-Bitburner-Scripts/README.txt

 This script takes a list of server names from "all-list.txt" and "myOwnServers.txt", and sequentially starts the "masterFarm.js" or "payday.js" in every one of them if the corresponding file exists in the given server, while killing the previous script if it was already running.
+If it's going to run "payday.js", it calculates the maximum number of threads "payday.js" can run on that server, and runs it with the specified number of threads for that server.
 Runs only once.

 =======================================================================================